 Here is a little bit about me...Fiona Were.
 I am originally from New Zealand but have been living and working in the Westcountry, from Bristol to Cornwall for quite a few years now.
 I am a foodie so not only do I enjoy cooking, but I love eating good food too.
 It is so exciting fusing styles, techniques and flavours together, then tasting them.
 Sourcing local, seasonal and ethically produced ingredients is key to my cooking ethos.
 New Zealand is multi cultural which results in the cuisine being pretty eclectic.
 It comes naturally to me to experiment and incorporate diverse flavours and methods into dishes.
-Travelling, extensive, ongoing reading and researching are influential in shaping my style.
+Travelling, extensive, ongoing reading, researching and of course, eating are influential in shaping my style.
 I would like to think that I have a broad knowledge of food, but one can never know everything and that certainly keeps life interesting.
 If I hear of something unfamiliar, I will go to great lengths to discover the unknown, until I am correctly informed.

 So to credentials; I have been cooking for most of my life and started learning by baking with my mother when I was very young.
 One of my favourite things was to eat uncooked biscuit or cake mix- I know I am not alone with that one!
 After a few years of baking, bread making and cooking family meals, I was hooked.